US Coast and Geodetic Survey Seismological and Geomagnetic House: History

 Before the United States purchased Russian America from the Russian Empire in 1867, a public garden known as the Russian Tea Garden occupied the site.
 In 1901, the Sitka Magnetic Observatory was established in Sitka in what by then was the District of Alaska as the first permanent geomagnetic observatory in Sitka, and in the summer of 1916 the United States Coast and Geodetic Survey, a component of the United States Department of Commerce, constructed the house to provide office space and living quarters for the observatory's staff.
-In 1922, the Survey connected the house to the observatory with cables, allowing the observatory's staff to monitor the observatory's magnetometer from the house.
-In 1929, the Survey moved the observatory's seismometer from the observatory, where it had operated since 1904, to the northwest corner of the house's basement; capable of detecting movements in the earth's crust in the North Pacific Ocean, the seismometer gave the house a direct role in seismology as well.
+In 1922, the Coast and Geodetic Survey connected the house to the observatory with cables, allowing the observatory's staff to monitor the observatory's magnetometer from the house.
+In 1929, the Coast and Geodetic Survey moved the observatory's seismometer from the observatory, where it had operated since 1904, to the northwest corner of the house's basement.
+Capable of detecting movements in the earth's crust in the North Pacific Ocean, the seismometer gave the house a direct role in seismology as well.

 The observatory, its offices, and the seismometer moved to a new site in Sitka farther to the northwest in 1940, and that year the house came under the control of the United States Army, whose Signal Corps used it in the Alaska Communications System.
 In 1954, the house was formally transferred to the Alaska Communications System, which remodeled it in 1958 for use as housing.

 In 1961, the house was deeded to the United States Department of Agriculture, which used it to provide office space and living quarters for United States Forest Service personnel assigned to the Tongass National Forest, leading to the house's alternative name "Forest Service House."
 The Forest Service has used the building in a variety of ways since then; in 1986, for example, it was in use as a medical educational facility.

 The house was listed on the National Register of Historic Places in on November 25, 1986.